jschhie/Calendar-Assistant/README.md

 ## Command Line Arguments II
-Alternatively, you can supply a comma-separated-values (csv) file as a command line argument (e.g., ```./calendar.out weeklyAppts.csv```).
+Alternatively, you can supply a comma-separated-values (CSV) file as a command line argument (e.g., ```./calendar.out weeklyAppts.csv```).
-The csv file (if supplied) must contain a list of appointments and must have the following format *and* heading:
+The CSV file (if supplied) must contain a list of appointments and must have the following format *and* heading:
 > Date,Class,Subject,Start Time,End Time,Location,Series,Count.